 The Saatva mattresses have five key features.
 These features include individually wrapped coils, dual perimeter edge support system, lumbar support enhancement, steel coil base support system, and organic cotton cover and euro pillow top.
 All of the Saatva mattresses whether you opt for the 14.5″ version or the 11.5″ version are built with a coil over coil construction.
 Here is a brief breakdown of the inner construction which makes the core of the Saatva:

 - The layer of top coils is what’s known as a pocketed coil system, which is best known for supreme contouring of your body to reduce motion transfer.
 The coils come separately and individually wrapped in fabric to prevent movement by the surrounding coils whilst reducing the sound of deteriorating springs in the long haul.

 - There is a foam encased perimeter for less sagging and more edge support.

-- In between the top layer of pocket springs and the bottom base layer there is a thin addition of memory foam which is exists as a lumbar support.
+- In between the top layer of pocket springs and the bottom base layer, there is a thin addition of memory foam which exists as a lumbar support.

 - The bottom layer which acts as the base has steel hourglass-shaped springs for support which resembles a traditional Bonnel spring setup.